 At The ALS Association North Carolina Chapter, everything we do supports the discovery of effective treatments and a cure for ALS.
 From the multidisciplinary clinics that conduct research and help ALS patients live longer, healthier lives to national advocacy efforts to funding cutting-edge research worldwide, we are committed to eradicating ALS once and for all.

 ~ The ALS Association is funding ALS research around the world as well as locally in our North Carolina ALS clinics.
 With a commitment of more than $18 million a year, The ALS Association is the largest private funder of ALS research in the world.
-The ALS Association has committed $95 million to research since the 2014 ALS Ice Bucket Challenge.
+The ALS Association has committed more than $84 million to research since the 2014 ALS Ice Bucket Challenge.

 ~ The ALS Association North Carolina Chapter supports the multidisciplinary ALS centers in North Carolina, where people battling ALS receive the best possible care from an entire team of specialists.
 More than 90 percent of ALS patients in North Carolina attend one of these clinics.